JHUAPL-DTNMA/dtnma-tools/docs/api/01-conventions.md

 0 - Success
 1 - Invalid parameter (unless otherwise noted)
 NOTE!!
 This pattern is being adapted.
-A negative value indicates error, zero indicates succes.
+A negative value indicates error, zero indicates success.
 There may be times when there may be meaningful context associated with a positive value (e.g., number of bytes written).

 For ADM functions it is good practice to log warnings about why a result is `undefined`.